larsonjj/generator-yeogurt/README.md

 There are a few dependencies that this project relies on:

 #### Node.js
 Check to see if you already have Node installed.
 Do this by bringing up a terminal/command prompt and type `node -v`.
-If the response shows a version at or above `v0.10.x`, you are alll set and can proceed to installing Yeoman, Grunt, and Bower.
+If the response shows a version at or above `v0.10.x`, you are all set and can proceed to installing Yeoman, Grunt, and Bower.
 If you see an error and/or your version is too low, navigate to the [Node.js](http://nodejs.org/) website and install Node from there.

 #### Yeoman, Grunt, & Bower
 Once you have Node installed, make sure you have these tools by opening up a terminal/command prompt and entering following commands: